Is Coffee Bad for You? Why Mold and Mycotoxins Might be to BlameJanuary 17, 2022

 Believe it or not, coffee can actually be bad for you.
-Due to improper storage, growth, and processing, there are toxins like mold and mycotoxins present in most coffees that can lead to worrisome health problems such as fatigue, brain fog, and in some cases, even cancer!
+Due to improper storage and processing, mycotoxin producing molds can grow leading to health problems such as fatigue, brain fog, and in some cases, even cancer!

 In this article you will learn: